On Realistic Target Coverage by Autonomous Drones: On the Hardness of

-Our proof makes use of the \emph{Point Coverage Art Gallery Problem (PCAGP)}.
-A set of points $G \subset \Upsilon$, referred to as a guard set, is said to cover the boundary of $\Upsilon$ iff $\Upsilon_b \subset \cup_{x\in G} x\text{--}cover$.
-PCAGP is to find a guard set $G^\ast$ to cover the boundary of given polygon $\Upsilon$, such that $|G^\ast|$ is minimum.
-PCAGP for boundary coverage was shown to be NP-hard \cite{eidenbenz2001inapproximability} even when limited to convex \cite{culberson1988covering} or star-shaped guard views \cite{lee1986computational}.
+Our proof makes use of the \emph{Point Guard Art Gallery Problem (PGAGP)}.
+A set of points $G \subset \Upsilon$, referred to as a guard set, is said to cover the boundary of $\Upsilon$ iff $\Upsilon_b \subset \cup_{x\in G} cover(x)$.
+PGAGP is to find a guard set $G^\ast$ to cover the boundary of given polygon $\Upsilon$, such that $|G^\ast|$ is minimum.
+PGAGP for boundary coverage was shown to be NP-hard \cite{eidenbenz2001inapproximability} even when limited to convex \cite{culberson1988covering} or star-shaped guard views \cite{lee1986computational}.

 \begin{theorem} Omni-{\ProblemNameAcro} is NP-Hard. \end{theorem}

 \begin{proof}